jgauchia/Tile-Generator/docs/bin_tile_format.md

 The file contains a sequence of drawing commands encoded in a compact binary format.
 All coordinates are encoded as `uint16` values (range 0–65535) relative to the tile.

-The format uses **state commands** (SET_COLOR, SET_COLOR_INDEX) to eliminate color redundancy and achieve maximum compression through a dynamic palette system.
+The format uses **state commands** (SET_COLOR, SET_COLOR_INDEX) to eliminate color redundancy and achieve maximum compression through a dynamic palette system, plus **advanced optimization commands** for geometric patterns and feature-specific compression.

 ---